CODE OF STUDENT CONDUCT AND SOCIAL RESPONSIBILITY

 During heavy snowfall, schools will remain open unless declared otherwise.
 Please refer to the NVSD website by 7:00 am, or listen to local radio broadcasts for school closure messages.
 When school remains in session and traffic is compromised by snow, students are encouraged to walk to school.
 If driven to school, students should be dropped off at the nearest major intersection (e.g. Capilano and Edgewood) to reduce traffic congestion near the school.

 A student who feels ill while at school is asked to report to the reception desk in the main office.
 Accidents and emergencies should be reported to the office as soon as possible.
 The office staff will attempt to contact parents as soon as possible if a student should be sent home or should seek medical attention.
 In serious cases, the school will call an ambulance.
 All medical alert information must be reported to the office annually at time of registration.
-Please be aware that the school staff and administration do not administer medications.
+Please be aware the school staff and administration do not administer medications.

 Students are assigned textbooks by their subject teacher, who will keep a record of serial numbers.
 Students must return their book in good condition upon the request of the teacher or at the conclusion of the course.
 There is no rental charge; however, a student who loses or damages a textbook will be assessed a replacement or damage fee.
 Refunds will be issued if lost textbooks are found and returned to the Administrative Assistant.